My 3 Secrets to Bouncing Back After Pregnancy That Worked For Me!

-How To Get Abs And A Flat Stomach After Pregnancy
+How I Got Abs And A Flat Stomach After Pregnancy

 Pregnant belly vs. one week postpartum belly.

-Secret 2: Condition your skin and track your weight throughout your pregnancy.
+Secret 2: I conditioned my skin and tracked my weight throughout my pregnancy.

-I implemented a semi-aggressive stretch mark prevention plan throughout my pregnancy.
+I implemented a very routine skin conditioning lotion regime throughout my pregnancy.
 Just when you think you are applying too much oil or lotion to your skin, apply a little more.
 Overdo the oils and moisturizers to the max to keep your skin supple and soft.

-You should also pay attention to your weight during your pregnancy.
-No, this is not so that you can feel bad about yourself if you gain 70 lbs while pregnant.
-It is simply so that you stay aware of what is going on with your body, and then make necessary changes when needed.
+I also paid close attention to my weight during my pregnancy.
+No, this was not so that I could feel bad about myself when my weight started to shoot up.
+It was simply so that I could stay aware of what was going on with my body and could make necessary changes when needed.

-For example, if you cap off every night in a given week with a Butterfinger blizzard from DQ, and you are not happy with your 8-pound weight gain that week, then maybe stick to just one blizzard the following week (clearly speaking from experience here!).
+For example, if I was capping off every night in a given week with ice cream, and I was not happy with my 8-pound weight gain that week, then maybe I would stick to just one ice cream indulgence the following week.
 Tracking your weight and paying attention to what is going on will allow you to make adjustments before it is too late.

 Pregnancy-induced edema caused massive swelling to my lower half.

 For the most part, pregnancy weight gain is out of our control.
 I had textbook gain until week 34, but then I absolutely blew up when I acquired pregnancy-induced edema.
 I gained 30 lbs in 5.5 weeks, most of which were out of my control.
-Oh well!
-At least I knew what was going on and I could limit my blizzard intake!
+Water retention is no joke, as you can see from my above picture!

-Secret 3: Pick a post-pregnancy workout that you love.
+Secret 3: I selected a post-pregnancy workout that I loved.